dstrakhov/Cybersecurity/RedTeam_vs_BlueTeam/README.md

 _Red Team Role_: As the Red Team, the goal was to attack a vulnerable VM (Capstone VM) within the specific environment.
 The end goal is to ultimately gain root access to the machine.

 _Blue Team Role_: As the Blue Team, the goal was to review the logs taken during the Red Team's engagement.
-Once the logs are reviewed, the blue team will had to interpret the data in order to suggest mitigation measures for each exploit that was performed by the Red Team.
+Once the logs are reviewed, the blue team will have to interpret the data in order to suggest mitigation measures for each exploit that was performed by the Red Team.

 #### Project Objectives